NORAD: Post–Cold War

-In 1989 NORAD operations expanded to cover counter-drug operations, for example, tracking of small aircraft entering and operating within the United States and Canada.
+In 1989, NORAD operations expanded to cover counter-drug operations, for example, tracking of small aircraft entering and operating within the United States and Canada.
 DEW line sites were replaced between 1986 and 1995 by the North Warning System.
-The Cheyenne Mountain site was also upgraded, but none of the proposed OTH-B radars are currently in operation.
+The Cheyenne Mountain site was upgraded, but none of the proposed OTH-B radars are currently in operation.

 After the September 11 attacks, the NORAD Air Warning Center's mission included the interior airspace of North America.

-The Cheyenne Mountain Realignment was announced on 28 July 2006, to consolidate NORAD's day-to-day operations at Peterson Air Force Base with Cheyenne Mountain in "warm standby" staffed with support personnel.
+The Cheyenne Mountain Realignment was announced in July 2006, to consolidate NORAD's day-to-day operations at Peterson Air Force Base.
+Cheyenne Mountain remains on "warm standby", staffed with support personnel.